thehxdev/cfst/README.md

 # CFST
 This project is a fork of [CloudflareSpeedTest](https://github.com/XIU2/CloudflareSpeedTest).

-You can find Cloudflare IP list (Both v4 and v6) on [ips](https://www.cloudflare.com/ips) page of Cloudflare website.
+You can find Cloudflare IP ranges list (Both v4 and v6) on [cloudflare.com/ips](https://www.cloudflare.com/ips) page.

 ### What is different from original version?
 - Translated to English